MASD-Project/dogen/README.md

 cmake --preset linux-clang-release
 ```

-On Linux and OSX, you can build using GNU Make as follows:
+You can build Dogen on all platforms as follows:

 ```
 cmake --build --preset linux-clang-release